Zillow Group Inc. (Z) – Don’t Be So Quick to Call it Dead

 The top institutional shareholder in the company is Caledonia (Private) Investments Pty Ltd with over 36.39 million shares valued at $4.72 billion.
 The investor’s holdings represent 21.00% of the Z Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 11.79 million shares valued at $1.53 billion to account for 6.80% of the shares outstanding.
 The other top investors are Morgan Stanley which holds 10.68 million shares representing 6.16% and valued at over $1.39 billion, while Blackrock Inc. holds 4.72% of the shares totaling 8.17 million with a market value of $1.06 billion.

-Zillow Group Inc. (NASDAQ: Z) is -3.76% lower on its value in year-to-date trading and has touched a low of $29.42 and a high of $208.11 in the current 52-week trading range.
+Zillow Group Inc. (NASDAQ: Z) is -4.65% lower on its value in year-to-date trading and has touched a low of $29.42 and a high of $208.11 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The Z stock was last observed hovering at around $127.36 in the last trading session, with the day’s loss setting it -2.44% off its average median price target of $215.00 for the next 12 months.
-It is also 50.03% off the consensus price target high of $250.00 offered by 22 analysts, but current levels are -18.97% lower than the price target low of $105.00 for the same period.
+The Z stock was last observed hovering at around $119.63 in the last trading session, with the day’s gains setting it 4.13% off its average median price target of $215.00 for the next 12 months.
+It is also 50.5% off the consensus price target high of $250.00 offered by 22 analysts, but current levels are -17.87% lower than the price target low of $105.00 for the same period.

 Zillow Group Inc. (Z) Analyst Forecasts